rohitkjohnedu/my_yade/doc/sphinx/GPUacceleration.rst

 Compile Yade
 ============

-Following the instructions outlined `here <https://yade-dem.org/doc/installation.html>`__, run ``cmake`` with ``-DCHOLMOD_GPU=ON`` among other flags.
+Following the instructions outlined `here <https://yade-dem.org/doc/installation.html>`__, run ``cmake`` with ``-DCHOLMOD_GPU=ON`` and ``-DSUITESPARSEPATH=/usr/local/SuiteSparse`` (or your other custom path).
 Check the output to verify the paths to CHOLMOD (and dependencies such as AMD), SuiteSparse, CuBlas, and Metis are all identified as the paths we created when we installed these packages.
 Here is an example of the output you need to inspect:

 ::